-Program Learning Outcomes (PLOs) Course Learning Outcomes (CLOs) Teaching & Learning Methods Assessment in the Course Possess Analytical Capability Demonstrate understanding of the finance function, Demonstrate understanding of the goals of the finance manager, Know the basic financial management issues and decisions and how to address them.
+Program Learning Outcomes (PLOs) Course Learning Outcomes (CLOs) Teaching & Learning Methods Assessment in the Course Possess Analytical 1.
+Demonstrate understanding of the finance Lectures and exercises.
+The core content of the course Capability function, Mini-cases. rely, also, on mathematics, 2.
+Demonstrate understanding of the goals of Videos. numerical methods and analytical the finance manager, Readings. thinking.
+Both midterm and final 3.
+Know the basic financial management issues Guest lectures. exam directly assess analytical and decisions and how to address them.
+Group project. ability in problem solving and 4.
 Appreciate the risk-return trade-off.
-Demonstrate knowledge of the value of money over time and its uses.
-Identify the return on an investment and calculate present values and future values of series of cash flows Evaluate capital investment projects using different methodologies Identify funding sources and demonstrate understanding of the cost of capital Lectures and exercises.
-Mini-cases.
-Videos.
-Readings.
-Guest lectures.
-Group project.
-Homework quizzes The core content of the course rely, also, on mathematics, numerical methods and analytical thinking.
-Both midterm and final exam directly assess analytical ability in problem solving and financial decisions.
-Possessing International Awareness Demonstrate understanding of the finance function, Demonstrate understanding of the goals of the finance manager, Know the basic financial management issues and decisions and how to address them.
-Evaluate capital investment projects using different methodologies Lectures and exercises.
-Mini-cases.
-Videos.
-Readings.
-Financial Management by its very nature has a global perspective.
-Various aspects of investment appraisal, international markets, and investment management provide students with a global perspective of financial and economic considerations.
-During discussions and inclass problem solving Demonstrate Reflective and Critical Thinking Skills Demonstrate understanding of the finance function, Demonstrate understanding of the goals of the finance manager, Know the basic financial management issues and decisions and how to address them.
-Appreciate the risk-return trade-off.
-Evaluate capital investment projects using different methodologies Identify funding sources and demonstrate understanding of the cost of capital Lectures and exercises.
-Mini-cases.
-Group project.
-Homework quizzes Exam problems are set up in such a way to assess reflective and critical thinking skills in various financial decision-making situations.
-Cultivate an Entrepreneurial, Visionary and Collaborative Mindset Demonstrate understanding of the finance function, Demonstrate understanding of the goals of the finance manager, Know the basic financial management issues and decisions and how to address them.
-Evaluate capital investment projects using different methodologies Lectures and exercises.
-Mini-cases.
-Readings.
-Guest lectures.
-Group project.
-During discussions and in-class problem solving Through the pedagogical approach of the assignment, and the team-based business games and assignments Considering Business Situations Holistically 1.
-Demonstrate understanding of the finance function, 2.
-Demonstrate understanding of the goals of the finance manager, 3.
-Know the basic financial management issues and decisions and how to address them.
+Homework quizzes financial decisions.
+5. Demonstrate knowledge of the value of money over time and its uses.
+Identify the return on an investment and calculate present values and future values of series of cash flows 6.
+Evaluate capital investment projects using different methodologies 7.
+Identify funding sources and demonstrate understanding of the cost of capital Possessing 1.
+Demonstrate understanding of the finance Lectures and exercises.
+Financial Management by its very International function, Mini-cases. nature has a global perspective.
+Awareness 2.
+Demonstrate understanding of the goals of Videos.
+Various aspects of investment the finance manager, Readings. appraisal, international markets, 3.
+Know the basic financial management issues and investment management and decisions and how to address them. provide students with a global 4.
+Evaluate capital investment projects using perspective of financial and different methodologies economic considerations.
+During discussions and in-class problem solving Demonstrate 1.
+Demonstrate understanding of the finance Lectures and exercises.
+Exam problems are set up in such Reflective and function, Mini-cases. a way to assess reflective and Group project. critical thinking skills in various

+Critical Thinking 2.
+Demonstrate understanding of the goals of Homework quizzes financial decision-making Skills the finance manager, situations.
+3. Know the basic financial management issues and decisions and how to address them.
 4. Appreciate the risk-return trade-off.
+5. Evaluate capital investment projects using different methodologies 6.
+Identify funding sources and demonstrate understanding of the cost of capital Cultivate an 1.
+Demonstrate understanding of the finance Lectures and exercises.
+During discussions and in-class Entrepreneurial, function, Mini-cases. problem solving Visionary and 2.
+Demonstrate understanding of the goals of Readings.
+Through the pedagogical Collaborative the finance manager, Guest lectures. approach of the assignment, and Mindset 3.
+Know the basic financial management issues Group project. the team-based business games and decisions and how to address them. and assignments 4.
+Evaluate capital investment projects using different methodologies Considering 1.
+Demonstrate understanding of the finance Lectures and exercises.
+Through mini-case problems in Business Situations function, Videos. the exams Holistically 2.
+Demonstrate understanding of the goals of the finance manager, Readings.
+3. Know the basic financial management issues and decisions and how to address them.
+4. Appreciate the risk-return trade-off.
 5. Demonstrate knowledge of the value of money over time and its uses.
 Identify the return on an investment and calculate present values and future values of series of cash flows 6.
 Evaluate capital investment projects using different methodologies 7.
-Identify funding sources and demonstrate understanding of the cost of capital Lectures and exercises.
-Videos.
-Readings.
-Through mini-case problems in the exams
+Identify funding sources and demonstrate understanding of the cost of capital